breght-van-baelen/breght-van-baelen.github.io/source/_posts/fabric_auto_scale.md

 date: 2025-11-13 17:00:00
 tags: [Fabric, Capacity, ARM, Autoscale]
 ---
 Auto-scale, pause, or resume a Fabric Capacity on a time-based schedule without permanently committing to anything.
-This ARM template approach lets you run a capacity when you need it — and fall back to a lower tier or pause it outside peak hours — so you can trial higher performance on a pay-as-you-go basis instead of immediately provisioning a more expensive, always-on tier.
+This ARM template lets you run a capacity when you need it, and fall back to a lower tier or pause it outside peak hours.
+This way, you can trial higher performance on a pay-as-you-go basis instead of immediately provisioning a more expensive, always-on tier.

 <!-- more -->